TMU-CanSat/CanSat-2024-2025-Training-Tasks/Mechanical Training Task/Training Package/README.md

 **Expectations:**
 - Diameter of screw is correct.
 - Screw CAD file has been correctly uploaded into assembly.
-- Other characteristics of the screw align with the mount design.
+- Other characteristics of the screw align with your mount design.